 A number of stand-alone payment services with financial inclusion dimensions have emerged in Ireland over the past two decades.
 We now examine three of these that in our experience have particular relevance to Travellers and other marginalised groups, namely: the Household Budget Scheme, BillPay, and prepayment utility meters.
-As with current accounts, our critique is informed in each instance by information provided by (i) the service provider(s) information and (ii) by MABS Money Advisers terms of client experience, together with publicly available information.
+As with current accounts, our critique is informed in each instance by information provided by (i) the service provider(s) in question and (ii) by MABS Money Advisers in terms of client experience, together with publicly available information.

-With the exception of MABS itself (first piloted in 19992) its precursor, the Loan Guarantee Scheme (piloted in 1999) the Household Budget Scheme which dates back to 21994 lay claim to being one of the oldest financial inclusion policy initiatives in the history of the State.
-The core features of the Scheme remain largely unaltered since these early days, namely that is free to users and operated on behalf of social welfare customers.
-With claimants able to authorise regular deductions from payments to be paid over to specified organisations - principally local authorities and utility companies - up to a maximum of 25% of the payment concerned, providing payment is received through the post office.
+With the exception of MABS itself (first piloted in 1992) and its precursor, the Loan Guarantee Scheme (piloted in 1990), the Household Budget Scheme which dates back to 1994 can lay claim to being one of the oldest financial inclusion policy initiatives in the history of the State.
+The core features of the Scheme remain largely unaltered since these early days, namely that is free to users and operated on behalf of social welfare customers by An Post, with claimants able to authorise regular deductions from payments to be paid over to specified organisations - principally local authorities and utility companies - up to a maximum of 25% of the payment concerned, providing payment is received through the post office.
 The then Minister for Social Welfare (Dr. Michael Woods TD) outlined the Scheme's aims as follows: